 Back to Home Page

-What is the Difference Between Relaxation Massage and Deep Tissue/Therapeutic Massage?
+What is the Difference Between Relaxation Massage

-I've been asked this question many times by people who 1) have either never had a massage or 2) have only had a few, but weren't sure exactly what type of massage they had.
-So I decided to write this article to define these two types of massage as much as possible and explain the differences.
+I've been asked what the difference is between Relaxation Massage and Deep Tissue/Therapeutic Massage many times by people who 1) have either never had a massage or 2) have only had a few, but weren't sure exactly what type of massage they had.
+So I wrote this article to define these two types of massage as much as possible for you and explain the differences.

 What exactly is a Relaxation Massage?